Instrumentation

 Sensor inlet/ instrument altitudes determined quantity (data rate) Dates Active

-ATI Sonic Anemometer 30m Three-dimensional wind velocity, temperature, momentum & heat fluxes (30-min avg) Ongoing
+Three-dimensional wind velocity, temperature, momentum & heat fluxes (30-min avg)

 3,1,0.05m